stvliu/thingsboard.github.io/docs/samples/abeeway/tracker.md

    </summary>
    <img src="/images/samples/abeeway/after_integr_dev.png" alt="After integr dev screen">
 </details>
-That's why after creating and configuring the integration and before starting the Dashboard setup you need to check that all your devices are detected and visible in ThingsBoard.
+That's why after creating and configuring the integration and before starting the Dashboard setup you need to check that all your devices are detected and visible in GridLinks.

 ## Step 7.
 Creation  and  configuration of the Dashboard
 <details>